 Meet Tierra, the creator

 Tierra Whack is the mind responsible for the 15-minute, social-media-optimized visual album Whack World.
 Whack World is so riddled with surrealist imagery and imaginative concepts that many critics, including Anthony Fantano, struggle to liken her style to any artist not named Tyler, the Creator.
-Tyler’s passion for experimentation has defined his work for nearly a decade.
+Tyler’s passion for change and experimentation has defined his work for nearly a decade.
 The gritty beats and violent lyrics of “Yonkers”, the Pharrell assisted grooves of “IFHY”, the cacophony of musical noise that is “Deathcamp”, and the toned down, melodic brilliance of 2017’s “Boredom,” are all prime evidence.

 Tyler has met his match in Tierra Whack.
 Although she is a relatively new artist, Whack matches Tyler’s proficiency in a wide range of styles, from bubblegum pop and late-night R&B to faux country and incisive rap.
 What is most astounding is the fact she manages to garner such an illustrious comparison with a 15-minute visual album as her only major release.